What is independent advocacy?

 - they listen to your concerns

-- they should keep you informed of any developments.
+- they keep you informed of any developments.

-Your advocate should listen to the views of others (your GP, carers, social worker, family) but their role is to help you put your views across.
+Your advocate might listen to the views of others (your GP, carers, social worker, family) but their role is to help you put your views across.

 What an advocate shouldn’t do

-An advocate should be on your side and they shouldn’t:
+An advocate should be on your side.
+They shouldn’t:

 - judge you